 Additional time beyond that gives you time to enjoy some of the short walks and hikes in the Parks.
 If wildlife viewing is high on your list, not feeling rushed gives you more opportunities.

 I've read there is very little cell service in the Park - will that effect the tour?

 Absolutely not.
 Its true that cellular network signal is very limited in the Park.
 Your GyPSy Guide tour only uses your location while you are driving.
 This is from the free GPS signal that comes from satellites – it does not come from cell networks.
 Your location is always available even where there is no cell coverage.

 I'm not from the USA - will I need data?
-Its expensive!

 There is no requirement for any data or wifi network connection while you drive.
 The app only requires the FREE GPS signal to operate.
 You can leave your Cellular Data function turned off – the tour will still work.

 Its important to keep charging your device as you drive and we recommend using a DC cigarette lighter-style of charger.
 Plugging directly into the vehicle’s USB port is not recommended.